Jobhdez/jobhdez.github.io/_posts/2023-04-6-the-beauty-of-sicp.md

 As you can see in the above example a chain of operations is built up and when it reaches the base case the expressions start getting evaluated.
 At each point the expressions are replaced with an equivalent expression according to an axiom of the lambda calculus.

 ##### Tail Recursion
 One concept I learned from reading this book that not many programmers realize is tail recursion.
 If a language does not support tail recursion each recursive call has a different frame in the stack.
 The stack is memory that has a frame for each function call.
-Each frame consists of the functions return address, and addresses for variables.
+Each frame consists of the function's return address, and addresses for variables.
 In contrast, in tail recursive language, the recursive call is not associated with its own frame.
 It only has to keep track of the state variables, i.e., the addresses of the variables.
 As a consequece, it is possible to write a recursive procedure that generates an iterative process.
 In most programming languages a recursive procedure generates a recursive process whose time complexity is O(n) and whose space complexity is O(n); an example of a recursive process is the `factorial` process above; but in Scheme, a recursive procedure may generate an iterative process – i.e., a process whose time complexity is also O(n) but whose space complexity is O(1).
 The real insight here is that for a given procedure that generates a recursive process one can also write a recursive procedure that generates an iterative process.
 In Scheme there are no looping constructs, for instance.
 Here is an example a recursive procedure that generates an iterative process (taken from SICP):
 ```Scheme
 (define (factorial n)
   (factorial-iter 1 1 n))